zachharkey/grunt-nautilus/README.md

 	- _Any feature modules matched in app.site.js @deps will stack here_
 - `app.js`

 The other builds are for the feature modules by name.
 Each feature module will compile with its dependencies to a file named the same as the module's name.
-For a module name `home` you would get this:
+For a module named `home` you would get this:

 - `vendor/**/*.js`
 - `lib/**/*.js`